CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - if frequency band configuration has been realized or if `/boot/intel-irris-auto-config.sh` has been executed, `/home/pi/intel-irris-auto-config-main.sh` creates `/boot/intel-irris-auto-config.done` to indicate that the auto-configuration has been performed.
 The WaziGate is then rebooted.

 - **it means that if auto-configuration mechanism has been realized, the INTEL-IRRIS WaziGate will need more time to be operational as it needs to boot twice.
-Consider 5-6mins as normal.**
+Consider 5mins as normal for each boot.
+Therefore 10mins would be needed for first start to have the main INTEL-IRRIS screen on the OLED indicating `SOIL-AREA-1` device.**

 The default configuration on the INTEL-IRRIS WaziGate SD card image